About Downtown Development

 Temporary Public Parking Lots

 While additional permanent parking is built, Holly Springs Public Works staff has constructed two temporary public parking lots in downtown Holly Springs.
-The temporary lots are marked with stars on the map below.
-The lot off Main and Earp streets offers about 85 spaces.
-Another lot at the corner of Grigsby Avenue and Raleigh Street offers about 60 spaces.
+The lot off Main and Earp streets offers 85 spaces.
+Another lot at the corner of Grigsby Avenue and Raleigh Street offers 61 spaces.
+Click here for a printable map (shown below) that denotes current, temporary and future public parking locations in the downtown village district.